Skip to content

 Requirements

 The requirements include passing a comprehensive international exam and a state, regional or provincial (local) exam evaluating knowledge of soil fertility, soil and water management, integrated pest management and crop production.
 The applicant is required to document their education and experience, up to four years depending on their educational background plus sign and agree to uphold the CCA code of ethics.
-To maintain the CCA status, a certificant must maintain 40 hours of continuing education every two years.
+To maintain the CCA status, a certificate must maintain 40 hours of continuing education every two years.

 History